 Cocoa Design Patterns

 We can all agree that design patterns are a great way to help organize the content in your app.
 In iOS, design patterns are implemented by creating different classes subclassed by the other classes.
 The most common example is the UITableView class.
-It is a class that you can subclass to create different types of table views.
+You can subclass this class to create different types of table views.
 The subclassing of the UITableView class allows us to change the appearance and behavior of our tables easily.

 UIViewController Design Patterns

 Design patterns are one of the most misunderstood concepts in mobile app development.
-In this post, we’ll go over how to use design patterns to organize your code, and we’ll create a simple prototype in just 30 minutes.
+In this post, we’ll review how to use design patterns to organize your code and create a simple prototype in just 30 minutes.
 The first thing we’ll do is set up our project.
 If you haven’t done a new project before, you might want to follow our project creation video below.
 Next, we’ll add the new view controller to the storyboard.
 We’ll set the class of this view controller to the View Controller Object template.

 iOS design patterns

 You can use these techniques to create a design pattern in your app.
 We’ll start by creating a simple app with three buttons.
-We’ll then add a design pattern that will allow us to hide the first button when the user taps on the second button.
+We’ll then add a design pattern to hide the first button when the user taps on the second button.
 The final app will look like this: If you want to follow along with the code, here’s the repository on GitHub: https://github.com/joshuacoleman/DesignPatternsIn30Minutes.